jancichocki/Project_3/README.md

 - Betrand Badinga
 - Krashawn Rey-el

-## Project Overview
+## Introduction
-This project implements a blockchain-based voting system using Ethereum smart contracts and a Python Streamlit frontend application.
-It leverages the ERC721 token standard to create unique voting tokens that represent voting power for stock proxy decisions.
+The Voting Token System is a blockchain-based voting system that leverages the power of Ethereum smart contracts and Python's Streamlit library to create a user-friendly frontend application.
+This system uses the ERC721 token standard to mint unique voting tokens that represent voting power for stock proxy decisions.
 Each token is linked to a specific proposal, allowing token holders to cast votes on corporate decisions.

 ## Features
-- **Token Minting**: Users can mint unique voting tokens associated with specific proposals.
+- **Token Minting**: This feature allows users to mint unique voting tokens associated with specific proposals.
+Each token represents a vote that can be cast for the proposal it is associated with.
-- **Delegation**: Token holders can delegate their voting rights to another address.
+- **Delegation**: Token holders have the ability to delegate their voting rights to another address.
+This allows for flexibility in decision-making and the potential for proxy voting.
 - **Voting**: Token holders or their delegates can cast votes on proposals.
+This is the core functionality of the system.
-- **Real-time Data**: Integrates real-time stock data fetching to inform users about the current financial status of the company involved in the proposals.
+- **Real-time Data**: The system integrates real-time stock data fetching to inform users about the current financial status of the company involved in the proposals.
+This helps users make informed decisions when voting.
 - **Transparent Tracking**: All votes and proposals are tracked transparently on the Ethereum blockchain.
+This ensures the integrity and verifiability of the voting process.

 ## Technical Stack
-- **Solidity**: Smart contract development for the ERC721 voting tokens.
+- **Solidity**: Used for smart contract development for the ERC721 voting tokens.
-- **OpenZeppelin**: Utilized for secure contract standards.
+- **OpenZeppelin**: A library for secure smart contract development.
+Utilized for secure contract standards.
-- **Ethereum Blockchain**: Deployment of smart contracts.
+- **Ethereum Blockchain**: The platform for deployment of the smart contracts.
-- **Python**: Backend logic and interaction with the smart contract.
+- **Python**: Used for backend logic and interaction with the smart contract.
-- **Streamlit**: Frontend application to interact with the system.
+- **Streamlit**: A Python library used for creating the frontend application to interact with the system.
-- **Financial Modeling Prep API**: Fetches real-time stock data.
+- **Financial Modeling Prep API**: An API service that fetches real-time stock data.

 ## Installation Guide

 ### Prerequisites
+Before you begin, ensure you have the following installed:
 - Node.js and npm
 - Truffle Suite
 - Ganache (for a personal blockchain)